jbenzel/Cotton/README.md

 3. **Classification**: Uses a k-nearest neighbors (KNN) model to classify the image as healthy or diseased based on the extracted features.
 The model is trained on a dataset with known labels.

+## Dependencies

+1. If you are having trouble running the code please use the latest version of Octave

 ## How-to-Use

+1. If the `Cotton-main` folder is zipped, unzip it.
-1. Set the `datasetPath` variable to the path of the dataset containing images of cotton leaves.
+2. Set the `datasetPath` variable to the path of the dataset containing the folders of images of cotton leaves.
+If you are using a different dataset that wasn't the provided dataset, make sure the images are in a folder with any name in the `Dataset` folder.
-2. Set the `inputImagePath` variable to the path of the image you want to classify.
+3. Set the `inputImagePath` variable to the path of the image you want to classify.
-3. Run `main.m`.
+4. Run `main.m` through Octave.
+The operation may take a second to process the images, so please wait patiently and observe progress through the command window.
+5. Note: On the first run, the application will create a `data.mat` file from the feature extraction of the current images in your dataset.
+After creation, the model will reference this file for classification instead of retraining every iteration.

 ## Example Images